arunkpe/mortgage-tools/README.md

 ## Why MortgageModeler?

-Most open-source tools in the mortgage and personal finance space are either overly simplistic or narrowly focused on generic amortization tables. **MortgageModeler** goes far beyond as tou can see in the features set and possible analytics.
+Most open-source tools in the mortgage and personal finance space are either overly simplistic or narrowly focused on generic amortization tables. **MortgageModeler** features a rich set of core utilities and CLI based analytics.

 ---